aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 replicated each combination up to five times where possible, and allowed 24 hours for predation to occur.

-### Community effect experiment
+### Question 3: Community effect experiment

+Our third question had two parts: (a) how do predator species differ in their effects on the whole community and (b) does predator diversity show nonadditive effects on the community, and do these nonadditive effects increase with phylogenetic distance?

+#### Experimental design

-Our third question had two parts: (a) how do predator species differ in their effects on the whole community and (b) do predators show nonadditive effects on the community in combination, and are these related to phylogenetic distance?
-We tested these questions with an experiment involving the four most common predators, paired to create a range of phylogenetic relatedness: two congeneric damselflies (*Leptagrion andromache* and *Leptagrion elongatum*), two insects (*L. elongatum* and a Tabanid predatory fly), and two invertebrates (*L. elongatum* and a predatory leech).
-Our experiment also included species in monoculture, and a predator-free control (total of 8 treatments, n=5).
-Treatments were substitutive, maintaining the same amount of total predator metabolic capacity (see below) to isolate the effects of predator behaviour and traits.
+In this experiment we focused on the four most abundant large predators found in this community: _Leptagrion andromache_ and _Leptagrion elongatum_ (Odonata: Coenagrionidae), a predatory Tabanid fly (Diptera:Tabanidae:_Stibasoma_ **correct?**) and a predatory leech.
+We combined these species in eight treatments: predator species alone in bromeliads (relevant to part a) and predator species paired to maximize the range of phylogenetic distance (part b).
+Specifically, these pairs were: two congeneric damselflies (*Leptagrion andromache* and *Leptagrion elongatum*), two insects (*L. elongatum* and a Tabanid predatory fly), and two invertebrates (*L. elongatum* and a predatory leech).
+We used five replicate bromeliads for each treatment (8 treatments, n=5).
+In order to control for differences in body size and feeding rate among predator species, we used a substitutive design which maintained the same predator metabolic capacity in all replicates (see below).
 Substitutive experiments often hold total abundance constant, but when species differ substantially in body size - as in this experiment - allometric effects of body size on feeding rate can confound detection of effects based on trophic traits or species interactions, and standardizing to community metabolic capacity is preferred [@Srivastava2009a].
 This experiment allows the estimation of the effect of each predator species (monoculture treatments), as well as the detection of non- additive effects in predator combinations.

-In Feburary 2011, bromeliads between 90 and 200ml in capacity were collected, thoroughly washed to remove organisms and detritus and soaked for 12 hours in a tub of water.
-They were then hung for 48 hours to dry.
-One bromeliad dissected after this procedure contained no insects.
-Each bromeliad was supplied with dried leaves, simulating natural detritus inputs from the canopy.
-In order to track the effects on detrital decomposition on bromeliad nutrition, we enriched these leaves with ^15^N by fertilizing five *Plinia cauliflora* (common name: Jabuticaba) plants with 40ml pot^-1^ day^-1^ of 5g L^-1^ ammonium sulphate containing 10% atom excess of ^15^N over 21 days.
-Whole leaves were then picked from plants and air-dried until constant weight, and then soaked for three days and the water discarded.
-About 1.5 g of leaves were placed in each bromeliad (1.5g ± 0.02).

-Each bromeliad was stocked with a representative insect community.
-The densities of each prey taxon were calculated from the 2008 observational dataset, using data from bromeliads of similar size to those in our experiment.
-All densities used were within the range of these calculated abundances, and all experimental bromeliads received the same insect community.
-Halfway through the experiment, insects were added to bromeliads a second time to simulate the continuous oviposition that characterizes the system.
-Throughout the experiment, all bromeliads were enclosed with a mesh cage topped with a malaise trap and checked daily for emergence of adults.

-In this experiment we measured five response variables: production of fine particulate organic matter (FPOM), decomposition of coarse detritus, bromeliad growth, uptake of detrital nitrogen into bromeliad tissue, and survival of invertebrate prey (emerged adults + surviving larvae).
-We analyzed each of these responses with ANOVA.
-For each pair of predator species and each response type, we calculated the non-additive effect as the difference between the response in bromeliads with both predator species (n=5) and the mean response in bromeliads with either one of these two predator species
-(n=5 for each predator species).
-We generated bootstrap confidence intervals for these nonadditive effects; confidence intervals which do not overlap zero indicate a significant non-additive effect of a predator combination.

-### Similarity in community effect

-Our observational data contains data from 25 bromeliads, containing 14 predator taxa.
-These include two groups of congeneric taxa -- _Bezzia_ sp.
-(Diptera:Ceratopogonidae) with two species and _Leptagrion_ sp.
-(Odonata:Coenagrionidae) with three species.
-There were also two groups of confamilial taxa -- three species of Tabanidae and two species of Empididae, all Diptera.
-Deeper divisions were also present: three families of Diptera are represented by a single predator species each (Dolichopodidae, Corethrellidae and
-Chironomidae) and the deepest taxonomic divide is between all insects present and the predatory leeches (Annelida:Hirudinidae).

-We obtained node age estimates for all seven internal nodes of the tree, using `www.timetree.org`, an online database of published  molecular time estimates [@Hedges2006].
-Node age data was available for all but the youngest nodes, where either a lack of taxonomic information (e.g. Tabanidae) or a lack of phylogenetic study (e.g. _Leptagrion_) prevented more information from being included.
-These branches were left as polytomies, and were all assigned identical, arbitrary and short branch lengths (15 Mya).

 Species co-occurrence is often measured in terms of non-random patterns of species presence/absence or abundance, but such measures will only be poorly related to the functional effects of species when species differ substantially in body size.
 Integrating the allometric relationship between body size and feeding